fiokee/fiokee/README.md

 </div>

  ### :man_technologist: About Me :
-I'm an experienced software developer, passionate about Frontend web development.
+I'm an experienced software developer, passionate about Frontend web development I'm currently learning typescript.
 My stack javascript and Reactjs.

 - :telescope: I’m working as a Software Engineer and contributing to frontend building web applications.